lambertJiakangChen/Hadoop_MapReduce_Yelp-dataset_analysis/README.md

 ## Q4.
 Distributed Generation of Checkin Logs (25%)
 Original files provided by Kaggle ([*yelp_academic_dataset_checkin.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_checkin.json) and [*yelp_academic_dataset_business.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_business.json)).
 MapReduce algorithm generates check-in logs in a distributed manner.
-Each line of the check-in logs should contain a unique identifier (UID), the timestamp of the check-in, and the name of the business.
+Each line of the check-in logs contains a unique identifier (UID), the timestamp of the check-in, and the name of the business.
 The UID is a **random-generated unique string with 22 characters** including uppercase letters (A-Z), lowercase letters (a-z), numbers (0-9), underscore (_), and dash (-).
 The output of the MapReduce job is formatted as follows:

 ```
 uid	timestamp	business_name